-Few English cities were rebuilt at the pace Coventry was, and few carry as much mid-century industrial building stock as a result.
+Few cities were rebuilt at the pace Coventry was, and few carry as much mid-century industrial building stock as a result.
 Factories, works buildings, depots and storage sheds went up through the 1950s, 60s and 70s, and a large share of them were roofed in corrugated asbestos cement, the default industrial roofing material of the era.
 Many of those sheets are still up there, sixty or more years on.
+We coat those roofs, walls and cladding, not just to protect them, but also to rebrand your premises, a new colour scheme for a new occupier, or corporate colours to lift a tired frontage in the West Midlands.

 Done properly, encapsulation is a controlled process from start to finish: